ESR-LSRI/2023_NoahL/dailyLogbook.md

 ### Questions
 N/a
 [wildfires]: # (also the source of our electricity from the skagit river.)
 [less snowmelt]: # (less than what? be specific here about what you are comparing to)
 [Mt.
 Baker]: # (sounds like you are ready to start asking questions of the data.
 I will coach you all into the data set and where to start.)

+## 7/11/2023 Mt.
+Baker Climate

+### Summary
+My main objective for today was to continue educating myself on the climate of the Pacific Northwest and specifically, Mt.
+Baker.

+### Approach
+I began to focus my attention on a specific question: How sunny is it at Schrieber's Meadow (the lowest instrument site)?
+Has this changed over the instrument record?
+I used the scientific papers in the README file, specifically the one on using evergreen trees as radiation shields to begin to understand how I should parse my data.

+### Outcome
+I updated my notes on Mt.
+Baker from yesterday, using points noted in the teaching session with Dr. Town.
+(See [notes]#(7/10/2023-mt.-baker-climate))
+I began to write a program that will parse data from all 5 years and take the difference between the sensors in the open and the sensors under the trees to find the "sunniness" without radiation interference.

+### Next Steps
+Finish my program, and make conclusions about the results.

+### Questions
+N/a